-As described below, as a result of the winning of new concessions around the world and the Group's acquisitions of CSX World Terminals ("CSX WT"), P&O and the EZW Group, the Group's business has been transformed from one focused principally on container terminal operations located primarily in the UAE to a truly global container terminal business.
+As described below, as a result of the winning of new concessions around the world and the Group's acquisitions of CSX World Terminals ("CSX WT"), P&O and the EZW Group, the Group's business became focused principally on container terminal operations located primarily in the UAE to a truly global container terminal business.
+Since then the Group's acquisitions have further expanded its operations to become an enabler of global trade and an integral part of the supply chain.